 Therefore, the solution described in clause 5.1.1.4 is a feasible solution to be developed further in the normative specifications.

-5.1.2 ML entity validation
+5.1.2 ML model validation

 5.1.2.1 Description

-During the ML training process, the generated ML entity (see 3GPP TS 28.105 [4]) needs to be validated.
-The purpose of ML validation is to evaluate the performance of the ML entity when performing on the validation data, and to identify the variance of the performance on the training data and the validation data.
+During the ML training process, the generated ML model (see 3GPP TS 28.105 [4]) needs to be validated.
+The purpose of ML validation is to evaluate the performance of the ML model when performing on the validation data, and to identify the variance of the performance on the training data and the validation data.
 If the variance is not acceptable, the entity would need to be tuned (re-trained) before being made available to the consumer and used for inference.

 The training data and validation data are normally split from the same data set with a certain ratio in terms of the quantity of the data examples, therefore they have the same pattern.
-The training data set is used to create (fine-tune) the ML entity, while the validation data set is used to qualify performance of the trained entity.
+The training data set is used to create (fine-tune) the ML model, while the validation data set is used to qualify performance of the trained entity.

 5.1.2.2 Use cases

-5.1.2.2.1 ML entity validation performance reporting
+5.1.2.2.1 ML model validation performance reporting

-In the ML training, the ML entity is generated based on the learning from the training data and validated using validation data.
-The performance of the ML entity has tight dependency on the data (i.e. training data) from which the ML entity is generated.
-Therefore, an ML entity performing well on the training data may not necessarily perform well on other data e.g. while conducting inference.
-If the performance of ML entity is not good enough as result of ML validation, the ML entity will be tuned (re-trained) and validated again.
-The process of ML entity generation and validation is repeated by the ML training function, until the performance of the ML entity meets the expectation on both training data and validation data.
+In the ML training, the ML model is generated based on the learning from the training data and validated using validation data.
+The performance of the ML model has tight dependency on the data (i.e. training data) from which the ML model is generated.
+Therefore, an ML model performing well on the training data may not necessarily perform well on other data e.g. while conducting inference.
+If the performance of ML model is not good enough as result of ML validation, the ML model will be tuned (re-trained) and validated again.
+The process of ML model generation and validation is repeated by the ML training function, until the performance of the ML model meets the expectation on both training data and validation data.
 The producer in the end selects one or more ML entities with the best level performance on both training data and validation data as the result of the ML training, and reports to the consumer.
-The performance of each selected ML entity on both training data and validation data also needs to be reported.
+The performance of each selected ML model on both training data and validation data also needs to be reported.

 The performance result of the validation may also be impacted by the ratio of the training data and validation data.
-Consumer needs to be aware of the ratio of training data and validation data, besides the performance score on each data set, in order to be confident about the performance of ML entity.
+Consumer needs to be aware of the ratio of training data and validation data, besides the performance score on each data set, in order to be confident about the performance of ML model.

 5.1.2.3 Potential requirements